 The story of the Happiness Road in Ha Giang (or Highway 4C) – the last frontier of north Vietnam – was rather a heroic story to tell.
 The road connects Ha Giang City to 4 highland districts – Quan Ba, Yen Minh, Dong Van, Meo Vac; ends at the junction to Cao Bang province.

-The first attempt to open a road that runs through Ha Giang city to Meo Vac district in order to make transportation easier started back to year 1959.
-Before that time, Ha Giang didn’t really have a major road, H’mong people had to travel on horse backs and their journeys lasted months due to the harsh terrain of rock plateau.
-The road was only put to use in 1965 which means 6 years to make a road of 200 kilometers.
+The first attempt to open a road that runs through Ha Giang city to Meo Vac district in order to make transportation easier started back to the year 1959.
+Before that time, Ha Giang didn’t really have a major road, H’mong people had to travel on horsebacks and their journeys lasted months due to the harsh terrain of the rock plateau.
+The road was only put to use in 1965 which means 6 years to make a road of 200 kilometres.
 The Highway 4C is not only the road of happiness but also the road of youth.
 Many young people at that time volunteered to work in this very dangerous job.
-Hardest part had to be Ma Pi Leng pass which is only 20km long yet took 2 years to finish.
+The hardest part had to be Ma Pi Leng pass which is only 20km long yet took 2 years to finish.
 Seventeen bravest road workers had to hang their bodies on a 1600m cliff to make the road by their hands and mines only.
 At that time, ten coffins were prepared and two were used.

 The Happiness Road is the sole road that runs from Ha Giang city to the farthest north .
 You will need at least 4-5 days to have a complete trip in Ha Giang from Hanoi.
 Best time to visit Ha Giang is the summer (June – July) and autumn (September to November).
 Ha Giang is 300km away from Hanoi and the Happiness Road is around 200km so you will complete a journey of 500km one-way.
 The shortest way is through national highway 2 to Tuyen Quang City:

 - Ha Noi – Tuyen Quang: 138km, ~ 3 hours